AntonGrn/home-auto-ALMA/public-server/README.md

 ## ALMA web admin tool
 * Admin tool to track the traffic on the ALMA PublicServer.
-* To identify potential attackers and other suspiscious traffic.
+  * Detect suspiscious traffic.
+  * Survey the load of the server.
-* The purpose of database table `Client_Traffic`.
+* Based on database table `Client_Traffic`.
+  * Logging both successful and unsuccesful login attempts.
+  * Links repeated server visitors.